PySimpleGUI/DocsCleanup/readme.md

 Here is an example of how you can create windows that don't look like your typical tkinter in windows.
 In this example, the windows have their titlebars removed.
 The result is windows that look much like those found when using Rainmeter, a desktop widget program.

 <br><br>
 You can easily set the transparency of a window as well.
 Here are more examples of desktop widgets in the same Rainmeter style.
-Some are dimmed appearing because they are semi-transparent.
+Some are dim appearing because they are semi-transparent.
 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/semi-transparent.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/semi-transparent.jpg"  alt="img" align="right" width="500px"></a>

-Both of these effects, removing the titlebar and making a window semi-transparent, are achieved by setting 2 parameters when creating the window.
+Both of these effects; removing the titlebar and making a window semi-transparent, are achieved by setting 2 parameters when creating the window.
 This is an example of how PySimpleGUI enables easy access to features.
 And because PySimpleGUI code is portable across the GUI frameworks, these same parameters work for the other ports such as Qt.

 Changing the Window creation call in Example 1 to this line of code produces a similar semi-transparent window: